paudley/py_qa/README.md

 -   **`claude_test_all.sh`**: A wrapper to run `claude_test.sh` across multiple specified directories.
 -   **`claude_lint.sh`**: An experimental script to automatically fix linting errors using an AI model.

+### Reference Documentation

+-   **`ref_docs/`**: A directory containing curated, in-depth technical guides on key technologies and architectural principles (SOLID, Pydantic, Polars, etc.).
+These documents are used to provide context to AI development assistants.

 ### Utility & Management Scripts

 -   **`update_packages.sh`**: A convenience script to update all Python dependencies in `pyproject.toml` files using `uv`.